 - (a) Duplex-unit dwelling standards.
-Each duplex-unit dwelling must be attached by a boundary wall for a minimum of 15 feet or 50 percent of the longer dwelling unit, excluding carports or garages, whichever length is greater.
-A duplex-unit dwelling does not require a demising wall. - (b) Two-unit dwelling standards. - (1) Each two-unit dwelling must be surrounded by a yard. - (2) Dwelling units may be: - (A) On separate floors; or - (B) Attached by a solid wall a minimum of 15 feet in length, or attached by a carport or garage. - (c) Multi-unit dwelling standards. - (1) In the B-1 and B-2 zoning districts, multi-unit dwellings are permitted within the Primary Urban Center development plan and Ewa development plan areas; provided that the following requirements are satisfied:
+Each duplex-unit dwelling must be attached by a boundary wall for a minimum of 15 feet or 50 percent of the longer dwelling unit, excluding carports or garages, whichever length is greater. - (b) Two-unit dwelling standards. - (1) Each two-unit dwelling must be surrounded by a yard.

-- (A) The multi-unit dwelling is located above the first floor of a building occupied by a permitted principal non-residential use.
+- (2) Dwelling units may be: - (A) On separate floors; or - (B) Attached by a solid wall a minimum of 15 feet in length, or attached by a carport or garage. - (c) Multi-unit dwelling standards. - (1) In the B-1 and B-2 zoning districts, multi-unit dwellings are permitted within the Primary Urban Center development plan and Ewa development plan areas; provided that the following requirements are satisfied: - (A) All residential uses and occupancies must be located on consecutive floors that are located above all non-residential uses and occupancies in the multi-family dwelling.
+Non-residential uses and occupancies may not be located on the same floor as residential uses and occupancies.
 A residential lobby of up to 1,500 square feet of floor area and other necessary points of ingress or egress may be located on the ground floor.
-All other residential uses must be located above the non-residential use; or - (B) The multi-unit dwelling satisfies the following requirements: - (i) For zoning lots larger than 4 acres, but smaller than 7 acres, a minimum of 10,000 square feet of nonresidential floor area is developed on the lot; - (ii) For zoning lots larger than 7 acres, a minimum of 40,000 square feet of nonresidential floor area is developed on the lot; or - (iii) The zoning lot has a minimum nonresidential floor area ratio of 0.2;
+20 percent of the floor area in the multi-unit dwelling (floor area ratio of 0.2) must be dedicated to non-residential uses that are permitted in the underlying zoning district; or - (B) The multi-unit dwelling satisfies the following requirements: - (i) For zoning lots larger than 4 acres, but smaller than 7 acres, a minimum of 10,000 square feet of nonresidential floor area is developed on the lot; - (ii) For zoning lots larger than 7 acres, a minimum of 40,000 square feet of nonresidential floor area is developed on the lot; or - (iii) The zoning lot has a minimum nonresidential floor area ratio of 0.2: